acquia/acquia_cms/DEVELOPING.md

 ../vendor/bin/phpunit -c core --debug profiles/acquia_cms/modules/acquia_cms_page/tests/src/Functional/PageTest.php
 ```

+As our testing strategy evolves to shorten Travis build times, lower risk tests
+will move to overnight cron builds.
+To improve our collective efficiency, it is
+important that developers run tests locally to verify changes while work is in
+progress.
+See instructions above for running individual tests and group/module
+tests to run tests that are especially relevant to current work in progress.

 #### Visual Regression Tests - Backstop.js

 Acquia CMS utilizes [Backstop.js](https://github.com/garris/BackstopJS) as its visual regression tool.
 Backstop is installed via npm in the root of the ACMS project directory.